Local lawmakers congratulate President Biden

 ALBANY, N.Y.
-(NEWS 10)— Today, it was a historic moment as Joe Biden was sworn in as the 46th President of the United States.
-Kamala Harris also, making history as not only the first female Vice President, but the first woman of color to hold the position.
-Local Congressman, Paul Tonko was at the inauguration ceremony today and witnessed it all first hand.
+(NEWS10) — Wednesday was a historic day with Joe Biden swearing-in as the 46th President of the United States.
+Kamala Harris also making history as not only the first female Vice President, but the first woman of color to hold the position.
+Local Congressman Paul Tonko was at the inauguration ceremony and witnessed it all first hand.

 “Today as I realize it now, it was a response to a challenge.
 It was searching for light in the aftermath of a darkness,” said Tonko.

-A dark time for our nation, happened exactly two weeks ago today, when rioters broke into the United States Capitol building.
+A dark time for our nation, happened exactly two weeks ago on January 6, when rioters broke into the Capitol building.
 Congressman Tonko was inside at the time, and is now sharing those terrifying moments he experienced.

 “We saw plain clothed policemen draw their guns because the perpetrators were on the other side of those doors that were barricaded by furniture, and the like.
 You could hear shots being fired,” explained Tonko.